Felix-Quehl/c-project-template/README.md

 The **make build system** is ready to use, custom **vanillia C89 testing** examples are setup and **gcov code coverage checking** is scripted in make.
 All summed up in a **automated build and test pipeline** using github actions.

+What is planed to be implemented:

+* Logging
+* API
+* Configuration File

 ## How to

 ```bash